stockmind/gpd-pocket-ubuntu-respin/README.md

 ### What Works Out-of-the-Box

- - ✔ Display already rotated in terminal buffer and desktop/login
+ - ✔ Display already rotated in terminal buffer and desktop/login ( Hans de Goede kernel patch, monitors.xml file and rotation daemon based on initial work of *Chrisawcom* )
  - ✔ Scaling already set to 175%
  - ✔ Touchscreen aligned to rotation
  - ✔ Wifi